Mindfulness can help new mothers to cope…

 If you feel you are not coping with the demands of new motherhood then consider getting help sooner rather than later.
 Working with new mothers is one of our areas of special interest and expertise and we have a number of professional and friendly psychologists available to help you.

 Ahead Psychology is an established and trusted private practice of Brisbane North psychologists.
 Our psychologists provide expert, patient centred care in a compassionate and confidential environment.
 We are passionate about helping people find strength and joy in themselves, their work, their relationships, their families and their lives and can help with wide range of emotional, behavioural and interpersonal problems including mindfulness for new mums.
-To find out more about our psychologists, or book an appointment please call (07) 3352 3577 or to book online click here.
+To find out more about our psychologists, or book an appointment please call us (07) 3352 3577 or use our online Request a Booking form